Morgyn/StreamingRust/README.md

 ## Avoid non-vanilla servers

-Modded servers are unique by thier nature and narrows the pool of servers massively.
+Modded servers are unique by their nature and narrows the pool of servers massively.

 ## Voice

-More famous streamers have the problem with thier voices being recognised, even if this isn't the case if you have a good microphone in game people will think you stream.
+More famous streamers have the problem with their voices being recognised, even if this isn't the case if you have a good microphone in game people will think you stream.

 You can set Discord and OBS to use a specific device, your broadcast microphone while Rust will only listen to what you have set as the default input device.
 My suggestion is to install a poor quality microphone, ideally on your desk, near a fan or screaming children and set that as your default device for Rust to pick up.